-Now its time to strain.
+Now it’s time to strain.
 I like to pass it through two strainers.
 First through a large strainer and then through a finer mesh strainer.
 This allows for a cleaner juice.
 You will have to work the juice and mash with a spatula.
-Once you double strained your juice you need to sweeten it.
+Once you double strained your juice, you need to sweeten it.
 I like to use honey.
 You can use sugar.
 Add the honey and stir until the honey dissolves.
-Taste as you go, I added about 1/4 cup of honey.
+Taste as you go; I added about 1/4 cup of honey.
 I like my juice a little on the sour side.
-If you like it sweeter then add more honey.
+If you like it sweeter, then add more honey.

 Jarring and refrigerating

 It’s time to jar and refrigerate your juice.
 I like to put mine in Ball jars.
-You can use any type of pitcher to store your juice.
+You can use any pitcher to store your juice.
 Pour your strained and sweetened juice into jars.
 I like to add a bunch of mint from the garden to each jar.
 Then cap and put into the refrigerator.
 To serve, I recommend adding a little seltzer water or some vodka if you like.
 Enjoy your foraged wild grapes!